 The crunch came when the main newsstand distributors returned the 'unsolds' to us.
 They were all still in the original wrappers, and it was obvious that they had never got outside their warehouse, much less than on to the railway bookstalls!
 It is all very well talking about "newsstand distribution", but try and get it...

 As pre-war, Johnson didn't use his own name on the business.
-This time he used his wife's maiden name: Hilda Margaret Crossen.
+Once again he used his wife's maiden name: Hilda Margaret Crossen.

 By May 1947 all mention of 'Outlands' has vanished from the now-printed header: